 - ADHD - Individuals with ADHD tend to be more impulsive and likely to have behavioral problems that can contribute to drug and alcohol addiction.
 It is also more common for children with ADHD to start abusing alcohol during their teenage years.
 ADHD is best treated with a combination of behavioral therapy and medication.

-- Bipolar Disorder - Bipolar disorder, also known as manic depression, is a serious psychological condition causing individuals to experience extreme shifts in mood, attitude, behavior and energy.
-Individuals with bipolar disorder experience manic highs and depressive lows that can last for prolong periods of time.
+- Bipolar Disorder - Bipolar disorder, also known as manic depression, is a serious psychological condition causing individuals to experience extreme shifts in mood, attitude, behavior, and energy.
+Individuals with bipolar disorder experience manic highs and depressive lows that can last for prolonged periods of time.

 - Depression - Often expressed as persistent unhappiness, hopelessness, and the loss of interest and/or pleasure in previously enjoyed activities, depression can seriously impact the quality of one’s life, if left untreated.
 Depression can be caused by a number of factors with most cases involving some type of trauma.

 Caring for your mind, not only your body means you'll not only live longer but better.
 Mental disorders can impede all aspects of health, including emotional well-being and social development, leaving individuals feeling socially isolated, stigmatized, and unable to optimize their social, vocational, and interpersonal contributions to society.
 Our program is designed to help you continue your recovery to realize your true potential.